clj-kondo/clj-kondo/doc/ai/adr/0003-backward-arg-type-inference.md

    on entering conditionally evaluated code, including a nested fn body: the fn may run conditionally or never, so a usage of an enclosing fn's param inside it proves nothing.
-Each fn entry adds its params to the `:param-infers` map with the count at that point as their mark, and a usage constrains only while the count still equals the mark, meaning no conditional was crossed since that fn's entry on this descent path.
+Each fn entry adds its params to the `:param-infers` map with the count at that point as their branch mark, and a usage constrains only while the count still equals the mark, meaning no conditional was crossed since that fn's entry on this descent path.
 So a nested fn's own params infer regardless of enclosing conditionals, only a fn's own unconditional spine constrains its params directly.
 A nested fn's constraints on enclosing params are not dropped though, they go
-   dormant: fn-body entry allocates a pending sink and bumps a `:fn-depth` ctx counter (`:branch-count` is real conditionals only), and `record-constraint!` routes three ways.
+   dormant: fn-body entry allocates a pending sink and bumps a `:fn-depth` ctx counter (`:branch-count` is real conditionals only), each param entry pins both counters at fn entry as `:branch-mark` and `:fn-mark`, and `record-constraint!` routes three ways.
 Same branch count and same depth commits to the param, same count but deeper parks the spec in the innermost fn's sink, a map of binding to spec set, the dormant twin of the param-infer map, a differing count drops, the guard may be what